bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 Git
 ---------------------------------
-An easy way to start with Git without having to install it using the online tuturial [Try Git by Code School](https://try.github.io/) (notice that this site is hosted on Github pages).
+An easy way to start with Git without having to install it using the online tutorial [Try Git by Code School](https://try.github.io/) (notice that this site is hosted on Github pages).

 After having completed this tutorial, you might want to have a look at this cool [Git Branching Game](http://pcottle.github.io/learnGitBranching/),